ut-amrl/hitl-slam/README.md

 - [ROS Indigo](http://wiki.ros.org/indigo/Installation/Ubuntu)*
 - [Ceres Solver](http://www.ceres-solver.org/)*

-* Denotes dependencies which should be installed by following the install instructions on the respective webpages.
+The * denotes dependencies which should be installed by following the install instructions on the respective webpages.

 **Note:** Other versions of ROS may work, but this code has only been tested thoroughly on Indigo.